Attend our FREE Masterclass: The Secrets of Successful Book Proposals! Learn More

 Having a literary agent certainly opens a lot of doors for writers.
 If you have spent time reading blogs or listening to podcasts about publishing, this is abundantly clear.
-There is so much focus on an author finding an agent and getting signed, which is a huge accomplishment!
+There’s a lot of focus on landing an agent—and for good reason.
+Getting signed is a major milestone!
 But the relationship continues long after you sign the contract—and, mostly important, it’s mutual.
-We want to spend some time on the myriad ways agents think about and oversee author care.
+I want to spend some time on the myriad ways agents think about and oversee author care.

-Agents, at their best, aren’t just brokers.
-At Lucinda Literary and other agencies, it’s not uncommon for an agent to collaborate with an author for months to crystallize a book idea into one that will be attractive to the market.
+Agents, at their best, do more than broker deals.
+At Lucinda Literary and other agencies, it’s not uncommon for an agent to collaborate with an author for months to crystallize a book idea into one that is market-ready.
 And there are a number of ways in which an agent’s consultation continues to be useful once a publishing contract is negotiated, the ink is signed, and your book is underway.

 Before Your Book is Sold to a Publisher…